Perspective | Time capsules are more popular than ever, as Americans take history into their own hands

 Then they had to choose a date for when it will be opened.
 They chose 2046.

-“They knew sometimes people leave it for 50 or a 100 years,” Zagyva says.
+“They knew sometimes people leave it for 50 or 100 years,” Zagyva says.
 “But they wanted to do it for 25 years, because they wanted to still be alive.
 They are hoping to be part of it.”